zowe/docs-site/docs/appendix/zowe-glossary.md

 * **API Gateway**

-  The API Gateway is a proxy server that routes requests from clients on its northbound edge, such as web browsers or the Zowe command line interface, to servers on its southbound edge that are able to provide data to serve the request.
+  The API Gateway is a proxy server that provides a single point of access and routes requests from clients on its northbound edge, such as web browsers or the Zowe command line interface, to servers on its southbound edge that are able to provide data to serve the request.
 The API Gateway is also responsible for generating the authentication token used to provide single sign-on (SSO) functionality.
 See https://docs.zowe.org/stable/getting-started/zowe-architecture/#api-gateway

 * **API Catalog**

-  The API Catalog provides a list of the API services that have registered themselves as catalog tiles.
+  The API Catalog provides a list of the API services that have registered themselves as catalog tiles and renders the Swagger documentation of those services.

 * **API Discovery**

-  a service to allow RESTful services to be dynamically added to the API Catalog
+  a service that enables API services to be onboarded to the API ML.

 * **App Server**